creative-tutorials/hashtag-backend/README.md

 ## Backend of Hashtag

-As you read the main [documentation](README.md) for HashTag, you can now understand where all those post, comments, and other information goes to.
+As you read the main [documentation](https://github.com/creative-tutorials/hashtag-backend#readme) for HashTag, you can now understand where all those post, comments, and other information goes to.

-This repo handles the backend of Hashtag
+> **NOTE:** This repo handles the backend of Hashtag only

 ## Features